 This history of colonization informs our shared future of collaboration and innovation.
 Today, UW–Madison respects the inherent sovereignty of the Ho-Chunk Nation, along with the eleven other First Nations of Wisconsin.

-Meet the 2022-23 VP of Outreach and Diversity!
+Meet the 2024-25 VP of Inclusion, Equity and Diversity!